James Askew, Parent Governor

 Richard Hughes, Co-opted Governor, Vice-Chair of Governors

 After 8 years as a parent at the school, I was keen to remain involved with the school after my children left.
 So in Sept 2016 I moved to the role of co-opted governor, having previously served as a parent governor since 2013.
 I am currently the chair of the Children, Learning and Communications committee, and vice-chair of the governing body.
-I am the link governor for computing and music, and try to help the school where I can with my enthusiasm for both subjects.
 I have lived in Horspath for 16 years, and work in the marketing department of a Silicon Valley-based software company.
-I am also a parent governor at Wheatley Park School, where my son is in Year 8.
+I am also a parent governor at Wheatley Park School, where my son is in Year 9.

 Rev. Emma Pennington, Foundation Governor